Dru Drury: Natural history career

-One of Drury's special hunt was for a specimen of the Goliath beetle.
+One of Drury's special hunts was for a specimen of the Goliath beetle.
 A specimen had been obtained by William Hunter and was lent to Emanuel Mendes da Costa.
 Da Costa had drawings of the beetle made by Moses Harris but before it could be published he was embroiled in an embezzlement scandal in the Royal Society which led to a prison term.
 The drawing however was bought by Drury and it went into Drury's book with Westwood's name of Goliathus druryi.
 Hunter was understandably angry with what he saw as "theft" and Drury subsequently made a special search for another specimen of the beetle.
 A specimen was sent by Henry Smeathman but Drury misidentified it.
 Drury was also interested in rocks and minerals and took a special interest in the distribution of gold around the world.
 He also took an interest in gardening, angling in the River Lea, and in making his own wines.

 Drury's collection comprised over 11,000 specimens.
 Many species were described and given their binomial names by contemporary entomologists like J.C.
 Fabricius, Ernest Olivier, and Kirby:

 After his death, the collections were sold in a three-day auction by King and Lochee and earned £614 8s.
 6d. with an additional £300 for his cabinets and books.
 A catalogue of the collections was published.
 Unfortunately, Drury's collections, while large, lacked substantial location and other data (as it was not customary at the time).
 Thus, it is difficult, if not impossible, for any sound scientific data to be formed in regards to the history of its specimens.

+Drury's illustrations, mostly by Moses Harris, were published in three volumes (1770, 1773, 1782), and the original paintings, inherited through his descendants, were sold at auction in London in March 1964.
+They are now in the Oak Spring Garden Library, Upperville, Virginia USA.